terminalpilot/blog.github.io/_posts/2020-01-15-picklerick_writeup.md

 → **-p-**: scan **all** ports; not just the common ones.
 In-case the victim machine reassigned ports to evade scanners.\
 \
-**NOTE**: When I use nmap I always use -vv, -A, and -p- at a **minimum** if time permits.\
-→ If I\'m in a time crunch I just use -vv -A; if it does not produce anything interesting I add -p- (scanning all ports does take a significant amount of time)\
-\
+**NOTE**: My process is I use -vv, -A, and -p- as switches as a minimum.
+More often today common are ports shifted around to make port scanning harder.
+That is why I add -p-.
+Sometimes for a ctf if it's clear what I'm looking for I may take -p- off out of an interest of time.
 ![active](/images/2screen.png "active")
 \
 • This part was the most interesting to me is in boxed in red:\